input-output-hk/peras-design/docs/reports/tech-report-1.md

 This question is discussed in much more detail in the [report on timeliness](https://docs.google.com/document/d/1B42ep9mvP472-s6p_1qkVmf_b1-McLNPyXGjGHEVJ0w/edit) and should be considered outside of the scope of Peras protocol itself.

-# Property-based testing with Dynamic QuickCheck
+# Property-based testing with State-Machine based QuickCheck

 The `quickcheck-dynamic` Haskell package enables property-based testing of state machines.
 It is the primary testing framework used for testing the Peras implementations in Haskell and Rust.
 Eventually, the dynamic model instances used in `quickcheck-dynamic` will be generated directly from the Agda specification of Peras using `agda2hs`.

-Testing that uses the standard (non-dynamic) `quickcheck` package is limited to the JSON serialization tests, such as golden tests and round-trip tests.
+Testing that uses the standard `QuickCheck` package is limited to the JSON serialization tests, such as golden tests and round-trip tests.

 ## Praos properties

-Praos `NodeModel` and `NetworkModel` types test the state transitions related to slot leadership and forging blocks.
-They can be used with the Haskell node and network implemented in `peras-iosim` or the Rust node and network implementation in `peras-rust`.
+Praos `NodeModel` and `NetworkModel` test the state transitions related to slot leadership and forging blocks.
+They can be used with the Haskell node and network implemented in `peras-iosim`, or the Rust node and network implementation in `peras-rust`.
 This dual-language capability demonstrated the feasibility of providing dynamic QuickCheck models for language-agnostic testing.
 The properties tested are that the forging rate of a node matches the theoretical expectation to within statistical variations and that, sufficiently after genesis, the nodes in a network have a common chain-prefix.

 ## Peras properties